 On July 27, 2018, the Court issued an order denying in part Defendants’ motion to dismiss and sustaining the claims described above regarding Omega’s integration and the pricing practices of the Company’s Generic Rx division.
 On November 30, 2018, Lead Plaintiff filed its motion for certification of the three classes described above.
 Discovery has been ongoing since September 2018.

 On November 14, 2019, U.S. District Judge Madeline Cox Arleo certified three classes of Perrigo investors - two classes who purchased shares of the company on either the New York Stock Exchange or the Tel Aviv Stock Exchange between April 21, 2015, and May 3, 2017, and a third class, including anyone who owned Perrigo stock Nov.
 12, 2015 and held it through 8:00 a.m. the next day, regardless of whether they tendered their shares in response to Mylan’s offer.

+The ruling in Perrigo not only sets the stage for the case to advance but also sets a precedent for shareholders in other cases involving purchases of securities on non-U.S. exchanges, an important development in the fight for shareholder rights in an increasingly global market.
 If you wish to discuss this action or have any questions concerning your rights or interests, please contact James A. Harrod, Jesse L. Jensen, or R. Ryan Dykhouse at 212-554-1400.

 Other Cases of Interest

 Southern District of New York Lauren McMillen Ormsbee, Jesse L. Jensen